Need Help With an Employment Law Issue?

 Independent Contractor Status.
 Many workers in Massachusetts who are paid as 1099 employees are not properly classified under the law.
 We help employees get compensation for the benefits they miss as contractors.
 We also help small businesses understand and apply the independent contractor laws in Massachusetts.

 Non Compete Agreements.
-We have helped many employees to transition to a new job despite a non compete.
+We have helped many employees to transition to a new job despite a non compete or other legal obligations to their employer.
 We also help individuals considering a new non compete agreement.
 Our fast turnaround review service will help assess whether the agreement is enforceable.
 Where necessary, we have also litigated disputes over non competes.

 Severance Package Negotiation.
 We have helped many individuals negotiate severance packages that adequately compensate them for the job loss and release of claims.